Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

-Are you looking for ways to help your students reach fluency in a foreign language more effectively?
+Are you looking for more effective ways to help your students reach fluency in a foreign language?

-Maybe you’re in search of a fun, engaging method that will help to deliver the results you want?
+Maybe you’re in search of a fun, engaging method that’ll deliver the results you want.

 Read on, friends.
-We’ve got everything you need to know in order to turn your school into a larger-than-life language lab with immersion teaching.
+We’ve got everything you need to know to turn your school into a larger-than-life language lab with immersion teaching.

 What Is Immersion Teaching?

-Imagine that you can transport your whole school to a country where the target language is spoken, so your students can learn the language at a much faster pace and discover the richness of another culture.
+Imagine transporting your whole school to a country where the target language is spoken, so your students can learn the language at a much faster pace and discover the richness of another culture.

 That’s what immersion teaching is about—without actually moving anyone anywhere.